bolicd/practicalcqrs/README.md

 ## Tests

 I've tried to include test for each layer.

+TODO: Add repository tests